 Engaging Our Communities

 Recognizing the importance of this process, community engagement was entrenched in the Local Health System Integration Act, 2006 (LHSIA), the legislation that governs the LHINs.

-"A local health integration network shall engage the community of diverse persons and entities involved with the local health system about that system on an ongoing basis, including about the integrated health service plan and while setting priorities." (c.4, s.16, (1)).
+The LHSIA, Section 16, states LHINs “shall engage the community of diverse persons and entities involved with the local health system about that system on an ongoing basis, including about the integrated health service plan (IHSP) and while setting priorities."